-The net proceeds of the sale of the bonds will be approximately US\$425,920,000 after deduction of underwriting discounts and commissions and before deduction of any expenses payable by us.
-We intend to use the net proceeds for the general purposes of the government, including financial investment and the refinancing, repurchase or retirement of domestic and external indebtedness.
+The net proceeds of the sale of the bonds will be approximately US\$748,125,000 after deduction of underwriting discounts and commissions and before deduction of any expenses payable by us.
+We intend to use the net proceeds for the prepayment of bilateral debt owed to Paris Club creditor governments bearing an average interest of approximately 7% and having maturities of one year to four years.
+See "Recent Developments - Public Sector Debt - External Debt".